 How to Use Instagram Marketing for Etsy Stores

+Do you know how to use Instagram in your Etsy marketing strategy?
 As an Etsy business owner, you’ve probably been gifted with one of those extremely creative minds that so many people are after.
-But if you have not already thought about Instagram marketing for your Etsy store, that might be a key component your missing.
+But if you have not already thought about using Instagram in your Etsy marketing strategy, that might be a key component you’re missing.

-Creating awesome products for your business is only have the battle.
+Creating awesome products for your business is only half the battle.

 In today’s digital day and age, it is no longer enough to simply have the talent to produce incredible products.